mobiliabrus/tourbook/docs/episode-1.md

 <a-secret name="jyy" autoload></a-secret>

 ### South Korea

-This is not my first time to go abroad.
 The year I became a sales champion, the prize was a trip.
 Due to the outbreak of the Red Shirt Movement in Thailand, I chose to go to South Korea.
 It was my first time abroad and my first time on a plane.

 ```<a-flight>
 flight:CA125